msangel/msangel.github.io/_drafts/docker.md

 ![Matrix of hell](https://github.com/msangel/msangel.github.io/raw/master/resources/docker/the_matrix_of_hell.png "Matrix of hell")

 Also, there exists another problem: developers want to use edge technologies like Node.js, Rust, Go, Microservices, Cassandra, Hadoop, etc.
-But server operations want to use the same tooling as they used yesterday, what they used last year because it is proven, it works!
+But server operations and security wants to use the same tooling as they used before, something that is proven, works and dont requires additional work to configure/secure.

 And docker allows to combine wishes of both sides, it's like an interaction contract.